Last updated: 20th February 2018.

-Unsurprisingly, I can’t help but feel like the men I encountered during my time there ruined what could have been an incredible trip.
-Had they not been so abusive, intense, angry and aggressive I have no doubt that Morocco have been my absolute favourite country.
+Unsurprisingly, the men I encountered during my time there ruined what could have been an incredible trip.
+Had they not been so intense, persistent, and aggressive I have no doubt that Morocco could have been my favourite country.

 Perhaps my problem was not working any real rest days into my itinerary.
-Aside from the groping in Essaouira and the rock-throwing in Tangier, I don’t think the level of hassle was any higher than it was when I first arrived in Marrakech — it was just the cumulative stress of abuse after abuse after abuse that led to me exhausted and desperate to leave.
+Aside from the groping in Essaouira and the rock-throwing in Tangier, I don’t think the level of hassle was any higher than it was when I first arrived in Marrakech — it was just the cumulative stress of frustration after frustration after frustration that led to me being exhausted and desperate to leave.
 Perhaps I was just so frustrated that I was giving off negative vibes that were angering the locals.
 Perhaps I’m just victim-blaming myself in search of an explanation.

 Should you go to Morocco?